onlysumitg/qhttp_setup/README.md

 QHTTP simply allow you to expose any DB2 for I stored procedure as a Restful service.

 ### Requirements
+- **Dont need to install the QHTTP jar file on IBM I.
 - IBM I&reg; of course.
 - Java 8+.
 - QHTTP uses [Eclipse Jetty](https://www.eclipse.org/jetty/ "Eclipse Jetty") as the server.